Back to All Events

 Mother land.
 Mother time.

-Chalk, limestone and clay, materials born from marine deposits and transported sediments, form a shared sedentary formation beneath these regions.
-The exhibition proposes a promenade across this geological continuity: a sequence of glass maquettes, paintings, and sculptural gestures that guide the viewer from the underground toward the surface.
+Two territories, one parent rock: an Upper Cretaceous substratum.
+A limestone formation, chalk-rich and interlayered with light yellow clays, born from the accumulation of marine sediments during a shared submersion of these regions 100 million years ago.
+The exhibition proposes a promenade across this geological continuity.
+A sequence of glass maquettes, paintings and sculptural gestures guide the viewer from the underground toward the surface.

 The palette of the show is restrained and mineral.
 A camaïeu of greige unfolds — from grey to beige — echoing the pale stone of Cognac and Orsan.
 The paintings hold a diffused, soft luminosity.
 Light celadon and yellow clay backgrounds with hints of sea green, turquoise blue, vermillion red like small windows opened within thick walls.
 Light appears filtered through sediment: compacted, estuarine, ancient.